- Architecture Insights

 Long answer: It's just amazing to see people become the best they are.
 And if you can facilitate that, in your organization, it's just amazing.
 When people find a place where they're respected and supported and diversity is welcome, then they can flourish.

-There is also financial value in that, because they contribute more, but there's also a great pride in that.
-And it kind of goes back to the whole idea of why you set up the business.
+There is also financial value in that because they contribute more, but there's also great pride in that.
+It kind of goes back to the whole idea of why you set up the business.
 I didn't set up the business to make money, although I'm glad it does.
 I set up the business to make better lighting outcomes.
 That goes back to that whole idea of education and trying to be a center of excellence for lighting.

 I mean, our culture is very diverse.
-There's four or five different backgrounds, there are Vietnamese, Spanish, Thai, Filipino, I was born in New Zealand.
-So, you know, there's lots of diversity in terms of nationality.
+There are four or five different backgrounds, there are Vietnamese, Spanish, Thai, Filipino, I was born in New Zealand.
+So there's lots of diversity in terms of nationality.
 There's lots of diversity in terms of just who they are as people.

 So I think business culture is great for that.
-I think people can see that DJC is a company that listens and is genuinely interested in creating solutions that are tailored for the each individual client for their benefit, and they get personal service from people who care.
+I think people can see that DJC is a company that listens and is genuinely interested in creating solutions that are tailored for each individual client for their benefit and they get personal service from people who care.